René Laennec

 René-Théophile-Hyacinthe Laennec (Note: While some sources use the alternative spelling Laënnec, the correct form is Laennec, without the diaeresis.
 Although his name is indeed pronounced "la-Ennec", a diaeresis is used for marking pronounced vowels in English words.
-It is not used in Breton names, and Laennec himself did not use the diaeresis in his signature.) (/fr/; 17 February 1781 – 13 August 1826) was a French physician and musician.
+It is not used in Breton names, and Laennec himself did not use the diaeresis in his signature.) (/fr/; 17 February 1781 – 13 August 1826) was a French medical doctor and musician.
 His skill at carving his own wooden flutes led him to invent the stethoscope in 1816, while working at the Hôpital Necker.
 He pioneered its use in diagnosing various chest conditions.

 He became a lecturer at the Collège de France in 1822 and professor of medicine in 1823.
 His final appointments were that of head of the medical clinic at the Hôpital de la Charité and professor at the Collège de France.
 He went into a coma and subsequently died of tuberculosis on 13 August 1826, at age 45.

 Early life

 Laennec was born in Quimper (Brittany).
 His mother died of tuberculosis when he was five years old, and he went to live with his great-uncle the Abbé Laennec (a priest).
 As a child, Laennec became ill with fatigue and repeated instances of fever.
 Laennec was also thought to have asthma.
 At the age of twelve, he proceeded to Nantes, where his uncle, Guillaime-François Laennec, worked in the faculty of medicine at the university.
 Laennec was a gifted student.

-His father (a lawyer) later discouraged him from continuing as a doctor and René then had a period of time where he took long walks in the country, danced, studied Greek, and wrote poetry.
-However, in 1799 he returned to study.
-Laennec studied medicine at the University of Paris under several famous physicians, including Dupuytren and Jean-Nicolas Corvisart-Desmarets.
+His father, a lawyer, discouraged him from continuing as a doctor.
+For a time, he took long walks in the country, danced, studied Greek, and wrote poetry.
+In 1799, he returned to study medicine at the University of Paris under Dupuytren and Jean-Nicolas Corvisart-Desmarets.
 There he was trained to use sound as a diagnostic aid.
 Corvisart advocated the re-introduction of percussion during the French Revolution.